Author: Dave Gee

 "I was using a Futaba T9 CAP transmitter with a Futaba TM-8 FASST module on 2.4 GHz.
 The receiver has two modes.
 Normal is for analog servos at slower speed.
 The other mode requires digital servos (I don't have any) and results in twice the servo speed.
 It is shipped in the normal mode and I didn't change the mode setting.

-“I had a momentary lapse [of judgment] and turned the transmitter off before I removed the batteries.
+"I had a momentary lapse of judgment and turned the transmitter off before I removed the batteries.
 The motor instantly went to full throttle!
 When I turned the transmitter back on, the motor stopped and all controls functioned normally.

-“The speed-control programming requires switching the throttle stick to reverse so that off/idle is at the bottom and full throttle is at the top.
-I have checked my other planes, and all of them default to motor off when [the] signal is lost, even though they are programmed with the throttle stick reversed.
-I substituted a servo for the ESC and determined the R6008HS receiver defaults to the full-throttle position on loss-of-signal if the throttle stick function is set to REV.
+"The speed-control programming requires switching the throttle stick to reverse so that off/idle is at the bottom and full throttle is at the top.
+I have checked my other planes, and all of them default to motor off when the signal is lost, even though they are programmed with the throttle stick reversed.
+I substituted a servo for the ESC and determined the R6008HS receiver defaults to the full-throttle position on loss of signal if the throttle stick function is set to REV.

 "This seems like a real safety issue if the plane flies out of range or if the transmitter fails.
 I have many flights on this plane, with no control incidents.
 This situation was just waiting to bite."